alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 # we take each class in the independent variable,
 # now sorted by their probabilities,
-# and try to split by it - compute impurity
+# and split by it to compute impurity
 sorted_rows = list(gini.index.values)

 left_node = []